jonatasgrosman/huggingsound/README.md

 # },
 # ...]
 #
-# as you can see, not only the transcription is returned but also the timestamps
+# as you can see, not only the transcription is returned but also the timestamps (in milliseconds)
 # and probabilities of each character of the transcription.

 ```